 - Listen/pair up to 30 ft. away

-- Adaptive Noise-Cancelling Technology built-in
+- Features Dual-mode Adaptive Noise-Cancelling Technology

-- LED battery life indicator
+- Built-in LED battery life indicator

-- Built-in microphone (for calls/Skype)
+- Ear cup-mounted built-in microphone (for calls/Skype)

 - Frequency Response: 20-20,000 Hz